-This is our offer for those visitors who have their own tickets or guide reservation and looking for comfortable transportation with our English speaking driver to the Auschwitz-Birkenau Memorial
+This is our offer for those visitors who have their own tickets or a guide reservation for the Study Tour and are looking for comfortable transportation.
+This is the right offer for you.

 All over the world, Auschwitz has become a symbol of terror, genocide and the Holocaust.

 This study tour is a perfect opportunity for those visitors who'd wish to get the most of their visit at the Auschwitz-Birkenau Memorial.
 This is our offer for those who want to focus on particular sites at the Memorial and get more detailed information about the camps.

 The program of a study tour in 6 hour version includes visiting both – Auschwitz I and Auschwitz II-Birkenau.
 A standard tour at the Birkenau camp is extended by visiting objects associated with the mass destruction of the Jews like e.g. the ruins of gas chambers and crematoria IV and V, so-called ‘Kanada’ barracks, the ‘Sauna’ building and Bunker No. 2.

 You will arrive about half hour before your tour, as there’s about 20-25 minute time required for the security check.
 This applies to all types of Auschwitz tours.
 After the tour we will take you back to your hotel or to any point within the centre of Krakow – following your wish